F. P. Journe

 This manual-winding, F.P.
 Journe caliber 1499.2 movement is 18k rose-gold, with fausses-côtes embellishments, constructed with 36 jewels.
 It features a resonance-controlled, twin independent gear-train, straight-line lever escapement, monometallic 4-arm balance with 4 timing weights, self-compensating free-sprung flat balance spring, oscillating at a rate of 21,600 vibrations per hour.
 Further to this, a winding crown at 12 o’clock adjusts both time-zones, with a crown at 4 o’clock to synchronize the seconds’ hands.

 With the introduction of the “Gold-Era” in late 2004, F.P.
 Journe introduced a slightly updated Chronomètre à Résonance with a new reference, RN (Resonance Nouveau), or 'New Resonance'.
 With this introduction, all existing calibers carried over were issued with new caliber codes.
 In the case of the Chronomètre à Résonance ref.
 RN, the caliber was referred to as 1499.2; indicating the second version of the movement.
 The ref.
 RN used two movements; caliber 1499.2 (seen in this example), showing the shift to rose-gold and later the 1499.3, which indicated a new power-reserve.
-It's suggested that very few 1499.2 movements were made, during a short transitional period between 2005 to 2006 - consequently, making them rarer than first generation, brass-movement pieces, owing to their short production run.
+It's believed that very few of the 1499.2 movements were made during a short transitional period between 2005 to 2006 - consequently, making them rarer than first generation, brass-movement pieces.
 You can read more about this in the The Journe Guy’s in-depth study.

 The earliest works of François-Paul Journe, effortlessly blend traditional 19th-century watchmaking with modern haute-horology.
 Housed in a 40mm platinum case, this F.P.
 Journe Chronomètre à Résonance represents a modern take on Journe's original, inspired design.
 Monsieur Journe’s mastery is evident in the look, feel, and romance of his craftsmanship - inspired by his immediate works after graduation, restoring 18th and 19th century marine chronometers and pocket watches.

 This F.P.
-Journe Chronomètre à Résonance comes as a full-set, with an original F.P Journe, black alligator strap; our lightly-tanned Carcassonne nubuck leather strap; corresponding platinum tang buckle, its accompanying box, guarantee card and paperwork.
+Journe Chronomètre à Résonance comes as a full-set, with an original F.P Journe, black alligator strap; a bespoke dark grey Helsinki nubuck leather strap with curved ends (measuring 20 x 19mm); corresponding platinum tang buckle, its accompanying box, guarantee card and paperwork.
 It’s numbered #8 of the series, corresponding with the original guarantee and sales receipt, from Japan-based retailer Kamine.